 About the MIT Program

 The Master of Science degree in Instructional Technology (MIT) program provides advanced professional training for teachers and school technology coordinators; business and industry personnel such as executives, trainers, and human resource development employees; persons in the health care field; and community college instructors.
 The program focuses on the theory and practice of design and development, utilization, management, and evaluation of processes and resources for learning.
 It emphasizes product development and utilization of advanced technology and provides applied training in the total design, development, implementation, and evaluation of educational and training programs.
-The program consists of 36 credit hours including 15 hours of core or foundation courses and 15 credit hours of focus or specialty area courses, 3 hours of seminar series (colloquia) and internship, and 3 credit hours of electronic portfolio or master's thesis.
+The program consists of 36 credit hours including 15 hours of core or foundation courses and 15 credit hours of focus or specialty area courses, 3 hours of seminar series (colloquia) and internship, and 3 credit hours of design and development research project or master's thesis.

 The M. S. in Instructional Technology requires that students have North Carolina “A” level licensure in at least one area of education prior to admission if they are seeking advanced licensure.
 Upon completion of the program, students are recommended for “M” level licensure as an Instructional Technology Specialist – Computer Specialist.